npalm/docker-introduction/markdown/part1.md

     images    List images
     logs      Fetch the logs of a container ps        List containers
-    pull      Pull an image or a repository from a Docker registry server rm        Remove one or more containers
+    pull      Pull an image or a repository from a Docker registry rm        Remove one or more containers
     rmi       Remove one or more images
     run       Run a command in a new container